Bhagyashree: Career

 In February 2022, she entered as a contestant in StarPlus's Smart Jodi with her husband, Himalaya Dasani.

+In 2023, she made a cameo appearance in Kisi Ka Bhai Kisi Ki Jaan, where she reunited with her first co-star Salman Khan after 34 years.
+Her husband and son also made cameos alongside her.

 Other ventures

 In March 2015, Bhagyashree became brand ambassador of the Bhagyashree Scheme, launched by the Government of Maharashtra.
 Bhagyashree Scheme caters to girl child from below poverty line families.

 Personal life

-Bhagyashree married Himalaya Dasani in 1990.
+Bhagyashree married Himalaya Dasani on 19 January 1989.
 They have two children, a son and a daughter.
 Her son, Abhimanyu Dasani, won the Filmfare Award for Best Male Debut for his performance in the 2019 film Mard Ko Dard Nahi Hota.
 Her daughter, Avantika Dassani, debuted with the web-series Mithya.